1999 Direct Line International Championships – Singles

 The 1999 Direct Line International Championships singles was the singles event of the twenty-fifth edition of the Eastbourne International, a WTA Tier II tournament held in Eastbourne, England, United Kingdom and part of the European grass court season.
-Jana Novotná was the defending champion but retired earlier in the year.
+Jana Novotná was the reigning champion but did not participate this year, which was her final year on tour before retiring in the fall.

 Natasha Zvereva won in the final 0–6, 7–5, 6–3 against Nathalie Tauziat.

 Seeds

 The top four seeds received a bye to the second round.